- Age-appropriate care for children up to school-age.

 Childminders (male and female)

 Childminders primarily care for small children, mostly together with other children in a private household.
-In recent years, the significance of this type of childcare has increased significantly, due to the fact that on the one hand, the number of children in daily childcare has increased, whilst on the other hand the level of qualifications held by childminders has improved.
+In recent years, the importance of this type of childcare has increased significantly, due to the fact that on the one hand, the number of children in daily childcare has increased, whilst on the other hand the level of qualifications held by childminders has improved.
 In some federal provinces, childminders are required to undergo compulsory training.

-Opportunities for Special Needs Education, remedial education and integrated education
+Opportunities for special needs education, remedial education and integrated education

 Children with disabilities may either be cared for in a general kindergarten, a kindergarten with integration groups or in a special kindergarten that provides remedial education.
 In integrated kindergartens, children with disabilities are cared for and taught alongside children without disabilities.
 In an integrated group, an average of four children with a disability and 16 children without disabilities are cared for together.
 The childcare team will consist of an early years educator, a special needs educator and two nursery assistants.
 Remedial education groups, in which a maximum of twelve children are provided with all-round care and development represent a particular type of integrative childcare facility.
 Even in the context of a primary school attended by children from the age of six onwards, children with disabilities are able to attend integrated classes made up of a reduced number of pupils.